Ox

 Diet Of Ox

 Apart from these plant-based foods, oxen also require a certain amount of grains in their diet that are easily found on the farms where they usually live.
 This helps meet their nutritional needs by providing additional carbohydrates, proteins, vitamins, and minerals.
 Common grains fed to oxen include corn, barley, oats, and wheat bran.
-To maintain their strength levels during heavy labour or ploughing, oxen need to consume substantial amounts of food.
+To maintain their health, stamina and strength levels during heavy labour or ploughing, oxen need to consume substantial amounts of food.
 A single adult ox can devour up to 40 pounds of vegetation per day!
-Apart from grasses, these herbivores also benefit from legumes like alfalfa or clover as they contain a higher protein content that aids in muscle development.
+Apart from grasses, these herbivores also benefit from legumes like alfalfa or clover, as they contain a higher protein content that aids in muscle development.
 Furthermore, they must have access to fresh water at all times to stay hydrated throughout the day.
 Oxen spend most of their time grazing on lush pastures or consuming harvested feed in barns during colder months.

 Behaviour And Lifestyle Of Ox

-In terms of behaviour, oxen are highly social animals that form strong bonds with their fellow herd members.
+In terms of lifestyle, oxen are highly social animals that form strong bonds with their fellow herd members.
 They have a hierarchical structure within their groups, with a dominant individual leading the rest.
-Communication among oxen is mainly through body language and vocalizations such as low grunts or bellows.
-Their lifestyle revolves around a routine that involves grazing on grasses and other vegetation during the day, taking breaks for resting and rumination throughout the afternoon and engaging in social grooming to maintain hygiene.
+Oxen communicate among themselves mainly through body language and vocalisations such as low grunts or bellows.
+They can live in a wide range of environments, from grasslands and savannahs to forests and woodlands to harsh mountainous regions, which provide them with the necessary resources for survival.
+These open landscapes allow oxen to form social groups and engage in behaviours like territorial disputes.
+Since the males are castrated, they are not used for natural reproduction.
+The ox is a herbivore, so it grazes on a diet of grass, grain, hay and other vegetation only.
+Their lifestyle revolves around a routine that involves grazing on grasses and other vegetation during the day, taking breaks for resting and rumination throughout the afternoon, and engaging in social grooming to maintain hygiene.
+Ox's need about 4 hours of sleep per day also.

 Reproduction, Babies And Lifespan Of Ox

-The reproductive process, caring for newborns and maintaining the longevity of oxen is crucial for farmers and enthusiasts alike.
-The reproductive cycle of oxen begins with sexual maturity typically reached at around two years old with the cow entering estrus, commonly known as heat.
+The reproductive process, caring for newborns and maintaining the longevity of oxen are crucial for farmers and enthusiasts alike.
+The reproductive cycle of oxen begins with sexual maturity, typically reached at around two years old, with the cow entering estrus, commonly known as heat.
 During this period, which typically lasts 24 to 30 hours every three weeks, the cow exhibits behavioural changes like restlessness and mounting other animals.
-Once a bull successfully mates with a cow during her heat phase, fertilization occurs internally.
+Once a bull successfully mates with a cow during her heat phase, fertilisation occurs internally, and then the cow gives birth to a calf after a gestation period that lasts around nine months or roughly 280 days.
+These majestic creatures often have one baby at a time but may occasionally have twins.

-Predators And Threats Of Ox
+Predators And Threats to Ox

 Oxen, with their massive stature and formidable strength, have long been revered as symbols of power and hard work.
-Despite their seemingly docile nature, these massive herbivores are not without their fair share of threats and predators.
+Despite their seemingly docile nature, these giant herbivores are not without their fair share of threats and predators.

 Population Of Ox